 2.2.2.6 Evaluation of cut test of fermented beans after drying

 The cut test is used to assess the sanitary and fermentation quality of cocoa beans by determining the percentage of defective beans and their level of fermentation.
-It was conducted following the method described by (Hii et al., 2011).
+It was conducted following the method described by Hii et al. (2011).
 A total of 100 dried fermented beans were randomly selected from each sample.
 Each bean was sliced lengthwise to maximize surface exposure and examined under daylight to evaluate its color.
 The beans were then classified, and the percentage of brown beans was calculated and expressed as percentage.
 The cut test was conducted each day during 144 days of fermentation.

 2.2.3 - Statistical data analysis